 - This policy is not intended to apply to incidents occurring off-campus that have no or little likelihood of any impact on the work or study environment at the College.
 That is not to say that incidents of harassment or discrimination must occur on-campus for this policy to apply; the policy may apply to off-campus incidents at College-related events, as well as to communications by telephone or electronic means.

 - This policy is not intended to diminish the College's efforts to assist families to study at Regent College together by offering tuition benefits to married couples where both are concurrently students.

-This policy provides for both informal and formal resolution of complaints of harassment and discrimination.
-While the formal process is always available to victims of harassment and/or discrimination, we encourage members of this community to attempt to resolve such issues informally if it is appropriate to do so, as many situations can be successfully resolved in that way:
+This policy provides for both informal and formal resolution of complaints of bullying, harassment and discrimination.
+While the formal process is always available to victims of bullying, harassment and/or discrimination, we encourage members of this community to attempt to resolve such issues informally if it is appropriate to do so, as many situations can be successfully resolved in that way:

 (a) Informal Process

 Wherever possible, the person who believes they have been the subject of bullying and/or harassment and/or discrimination (the Complainant) is encouraged to speak with the person(s) they believe bullied or harassed or discriminated against them, to determine whether a mutually acceptable resolution may be found.
 In some cases this will not be practical or appropriate, particularly if the victim feels intimidated or otherwise threatened.